mbalesni/deepspeed_llama/README.md

 python run/sweep.py --experiment_name "testing" --config_file experiments/example_sweeps/13b.yaml
 ```

-This will run a sweep of experiments defined in `experiments/example_sweeps/13b.yaml` and log the results to W&B.
+This will run a sweep of experiments defined in `experiments/example_sweeps/13b.yaml` and log the learning curves and results to W&B.

 ## Requirements